Midnight Sun (Twilight #5 / #1) by Stephenie Meyer (2020)

 Though this book obviously follows the same timeline and plot as Twilight, it feels almost like an altogether new experience.
 Not only do we view everything from a new light but Meyer manages to throw in enough new content, secret confessions, and hidden possibilities that for every scene that rumbles along with direct dialogue, there are two more that are fresh and illuminating.
 (Also we get far more insight into just how difficult it is for Edward to be around a human Bella which is great but also makes Bella more infuriating lol).

 I was surprised to find myself enjoying a lot of what this book had to offer but of course Meyer can’t rewrite elements already set in stone via Twilight so of course issues remain.
 Learning Edward’s POV makes it even more incomprehensible that he’d ever abandon her in New Moon, it simply does not track with either his thoughts/actions in this beginning nor with Alice’s visions should he make such a choice so I maintain that the sequel is utter bullshit.
 Edward is still a boundary/privacy crosser with his stalker-like tendencies and though he admits it and we get to understand his generally honorable motivations, it’s still not okay to break into a girl’s bedroom and watch her sleep without her knowledge or permission.
 And of course it is clear that though Edward exposes some lovely and warm qualities about Bella that we did not previously know, overall he views this girl through rose-tinted glasses and either A) Midnight Sun Bella and Twilight Bella are two different characters entirely OR B) Edward is a fool and Bella is still a twit.
-In many ways this book does feel as if it is attempting to alter or compensate for the harsh views of Bella and Edward’s romance from Twilight and in many way it succeeds, almost making me fall in love along with them, but at the end of the day it is still a bit too obsessive, a bit too “insta-love”, a bit too ridiculous for me to swallow and swoon.
+In many ways this book does feel as if it is attempting to alter or compensate for the harsh views of Bella and Edward’s romance from Twilight and in many ways it succeeds, almost making me fall in love along with them, but at the end of the day it is still a bit too obsessive, a bit too “insta-love”, a bit too teenager and ridiculous for me to swallow and swoon.
 Even so, I’d consider re-reading this tale again but only ever from Edward’s POV and probably not past the meadow scene.

 I can’t quite tell if Meyer’s writing skills improved since Twilight or if Edward’s classier tint of speech simply lends itself to sounding more sophisticated, but it did rather smooth things over and I didn’t hate it haha.
 He also has a slightly more mature bearing that also added to the tolerability that Bella simply lacked.